-If there is a misrepresentation in this offering document, you have a right to sue:
+If there is a misrepresentation in this offering document, you have a right

-- (a) [name of issuer or other term used to refer to issuer] to cancel your agreement to buy these securities, or - (b) for damages against [name of issuer or other term used to refer to issuer] and may, in certain jurisdictions, have the statutory right to sue other persons.
+- (a) to cancel your agreement with [name of issuer or other term used to refer to issuer] to buy these securities, or - (b) to damages against [name of issuer or other term used to refer to issuer] and may, in certain jurisdictions, have the statutory right to damages from other persons.

-This right to sue is available to you whether or not you relied on the misrepresentation.
-However, there are various defenses available to the persons or companies that you have a right to sue.
-In particular, they have a defense if you knew of the misrepresentation when you purchased the securities.
+These rights are available to you whether or not you relied on the misrepresentation.
+However, there are various circumstances that limit your rights.
+In particular, your rights might be limited if you knew of the misrepresentation when you purchased the securities.

-If you intend to rely on the rights described in (a) or (b) above, you must do so within strict time limitations.
+If you intend to rely on the rights described in paragraph (a) or (b) above, you must do so within strict time limitations.

-Two-day cancellation right
+Two-day cancellation right:

-You can cancel your agreement to purchase these securities.
+You may cancel your agreement to purchase these securities.
 To do so, you must send a notice to the funding portal not later than midnight on the second business day after you enter into the agreement.
 If there is an amendment to this offering document, you can cancel your agreement to purchase these securities by sending a notice to the funding portal not later than midnight on the second business day after the funding portal provides you notice of the amendment."